drjellyjam/GML-UI-system/README.md

 Originally made for a old project.
 Its not the best but its simple, easy to use, has no dependencies and works.

-Has support for buttons, text labels, toggles, textboxes
+Has support for buttons, text labels, toggles, textboxes, tooltips

 # Usage example
 ```